 The inviting town displayed an array of colors, from the green grass and stark-white sea wall, to the brick buildings and brightly painted fishing boats.
 The sun was shining and the wind was strong as we took our time window shopping along the promenade and exploring the church ruins of Howth Abbey and its graveyard.

 Howth Abbey Ruins and Graveyard

 Howth Abbey, officially named St. Mary’s Abbey, sits on top of a hill overlooking the town and marina.
 Built in 1235 and replacing a previous church from the 11th century, St. Mary’s Abbey has been rebuilt and modified several times over the centuries because of fire damage, misunderstandings and wars.
 Grave markers, some dating back to the 14th century, ranged from very ornate, marking whole family lineages, to misshapen eroded slabs of stone.
 The churches prime location overlooks the present day marina and the island, Ireland’s Eye.

 Howth Marina and Ireland’s Eye

 Leisure boats and mini-yachts docked in the protective cove of the marina within view of the Howth Promenade.
 Less than a mile offshore, the Ireland’s Eye, part of the Howth Estate, is weathered by the turbulent sea.
-On a good day, you can take the ferry out to the island to view wildlife such as seals, puffins and other sea birds.
+On a good day, you can take the ferry out to the island or take a tour with Howth Cliff Cruises to view the cliffs and wildlife such as seals, puffins and other sea birds.
 This nature preserve seems a world away from the fishing village of Howth and bustling city of Dublin.